2026 TMDSAS Activities Section Guide

 The TMDSAS activities section is only one piece of your primary application.
 For a successful application, you must work on multiple application components at once.

-- Depending on the schools you apply to, you may also be required to take a Casper test.
+• Depending on the schools you apply to, you may also be required to take the Casper test or PREview.

 The TMDSAS Activities Section